Midrewza/VS-Code-Files/Resume/README.md

-This will be my first solo project
-I will be recreating my first version of an ATS friendly Resume
+This will be my first solo project, I will be recreating my first iteration of an ATS friendly Resume